-Limited family finances, in turn, limit options for many families such that they are forced to rely on a relative to provide help.
+Limited family finances force many families to rely on relatives and friends to provide help.
 In a majority of these cases, there is one family member who is responsible for most, if not all, of the care.
-In situations where the default caregiver is a family member, there is usually little to no background in home health care.
-Few of these caregivers have medical training, nor an understanding of disease process, nor of aging.
+When the default caregiver is a family member, there is usually little to no background education in home health care.
+Few of these caregivers have medical training, nor an understanding of a disease process, nor of aging.
 Yet, family caregivers begin their assignments at a demanding pace of balancing hands-on care, medical appointments, personal matters, and chores.

 They become angry and short-fused, and their mood is visible to the world.
-If you are one of those caregivers who is naturally adept at handling your caregiving role, or if you are infinitely patient, it would be easy to see a caregiving daughter snapping at her mom and think, ”What a terrible caregiver!”
-It would be understandable that you would see a disheveled son outside of his neglected father’s home and think the son is an incompetent caregiver who needs a visit from Adult Protective Services.
+If you are one of those caregivers who is naturally adept at handling your caregiving role, or if you are infinitely patient, it would be easy to look at a caregiving daughter snapping at her mom and think, ”What a terrible caregiver!”
+It would be understandable that you would see a disheveled son outside of his father’s neglected home and think the son is an incompetent caregiver who needs a visit from Adult Protective Services.

 So, if we observe a family caregiver who is taking a poorly dressed, poorly groomed parent to the doctor’s office, remember that the point is that the caregiver is making sure their loved one is getting medical care.
-If you see a family caregiver becoming frustrated because his parent is acting out in a restaurant, appreciate that the loved is on an outing and is being nourished.
+If you see a family caregiver becoming frustrated because his parent is acting out in a restaurant, recognize that the loved one is on an outing and is being nourished.